 Apodemia mormo tuolumnensis

-I'm putting the mormo populations from the Frazier Park/Mt Piños area here, though they may prove to be deserving of a different name.
-They may be the same as the "near tuolumnensis" discussed on its own page, but that isn't clear to me.
+I'm putting the mormo populations from the Frazier Park/Mt Piños area here.
 I've seen these in late July and in August on Frazier Mountain Road around E. umbellatum; in August on the McGill Trail below Mt Piños around both umbellatum and nudum; and in August on a trail out of Lockwood Valley where wrightii predominates (but haven't confirmed any of these as hosts).
 Ken Davenport puts these populations under tuolumnensis in his relatively recent publication updating the Emmels' Southern California book, and I'm following his lead.
-I don't drive to this area much, and wish I had more intimate knowledge of the butterflies there; one observation I can make, however, is that the males in the small colony above Lockwood Valley immediately reminded me of those I saw years ago along Van Dusen Road north of Big Bear Lake, even in the way they held their wings.
+I don't drive to this area much, and wish I had more intimate knowledge of the butterflies there; one observation I can make is that the males in the small colony above Lockwood Valley immediately reminded me of those I saw years ago along Van Dusen Road north of Big Bear Lake.
 This colony above Lockwood was in a patch of (mostly) wrightii, and I believe the McGill trail host plant was umbellatum.
-True tuolumnensis in Yosemite is said to use nudum.
+Tuolumnensis at the type locality in Yosemite is said to use nudum.

-Apodemia mormo tuolumnensis was named by Paul Opler and Jerry Powell in a 1961 paper ("Taxonomic and Distributional Studies on the Western Components of the Apodemia mormo Complex (Riodinidae)," Journal of the Lepidopterists' Society, Vol.15, No.3, pp.145ff.).
+Apodemia mormo tuolumnensis was named by Paul Opler and Jerry Powell in a 1961 paper*.
 What is described is a "Sierran population" at Yosemite, from the Grand Canyon of the Tuolumne.
-"So far as is known the subspecies is restricted to a population along a four mile area of the Pate Valley trail from about 4500' to 7000'."
+They wrote, "So far as is known the subspecies is restricted to a population along a four mile area of the Pate Valley trail from about 4500' to 7000'."
 But we now know the range is much greater.
 The types were collected August 1, 1959 and August 20, 1954.
 The late-summer/fall-flying mormo flying in the Frazier Park area some 220 miles to the south is also considered tuolumnensis by Ken Davenport,† and I think he is probably right.